Reviews You Can Rely On

 Credit: Matt Lighthart

 Geometry details aside, the bike still feels like a versatile trail ripper, and there aren't many places it doesn't want to go.
 There is enough travel for aggressive lines and medium-sized drops, but it doesn't feel like overkill.
 The bike doesn't exactly feel agile, but that has more to do with its mass than its disposition.
 Flowy trails, swoopy berms, and rock gardens are this bike's forte.
 The reach on our size Large measures 480mm, so even with the slacker head tube, it feels plenty roomy.
 Given the reach, you'd think the wheelbase would be longer on this bike, but its short (434mm) chain stays give the bike a measured 1244mm span (claimed 1234mm).
-The bike feels alive at higher speeds, where its length and slack head tube give it confidence.
+The bike feels alive at higher speeds, where its length and slack head tube give it a sense of confidence.
 At slower speeds, the steering gets a bit heavy and lethargic, but the bike's power helps you conquer the unintended lines with abandon.
-The 4-bar rear suspension gives the rear end predictable capability, and while the shock doesn't impress with its performance, it does a decent job muting the chatter.
+The 4-bar rear suspension gives the rear end predictable capability, and while the shock doesn't impress with its performance, it does a decent job of muting the chatter.

 ari wire peak 2.0 comp - the x-fusion 02 pro rl mounts to the top tube and a linkage...